Using BeansWrapper directly is not

 Assuming that the target type (the declared type of the method's

-formal parameter) is denoted as T
+formal parameter) is denoted as T, the following

 rules are tried in the following order: